eidge/yurl/README.md

 ### Why not Curl?

-Curl is a great tool, but ends up having a complicated sintaxe for beginners and it doens't really solve the problem of saving requests for using later or actually reuse repeated parts such as the authentication headers.
+Curl is a great tool, but ends up having a complicated sintaxe, specially for beginners.

+Besides there's the problem of reusing repeated data such as authentication headers and saving requests to use later.

+**Yurl** lets you define requests in a simple and readable sintaxe, extract repeated data and save these to use later or share with fellow developers.

 ### Why Go?